inspec/inspec-aws/docs/resources/aws_ec2_vpn_gateway_route_propagations.md

 # aws\_ec2\_transit_gateway_route\_table\_propagations

-Use the `aws_ec2_transit_gateway_route_table_propagations` InSpec audit resource to test properties of a plural AWS EC2 VPNGatewayRoutePropagation.
+Use the `aws_ec2_transit_gateway_route_table_propagations` InSpec audit resource to test if virtual private gateways can propagate routes to multiple AWS EC2 route tables.

-The AWS::EC2::TransitGatewayRouteTablePropagation resource enables a virtual private gateway (VGW) to propagate routes to the specified route table of a VPC.
+The `AWS::EC2::TransitGatewayRouteTablePropagation` resource enables a virtual private gateway (VGW) to propagate routes to the specified route table of a VPC.

 ## Syntax

-Ensure that a route table ID exists.
+Ensure that a route table exists.

     describe aws_ec2_vpn_gateway_route_propagations do
       it { should exist }
     end

 ## Parameters

+This resource does not require any parameters.

 For additional information, see the [AWS documentation on AWS EC2 VPNGatewayRoutePropagation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpn-gatewayrouteprop.html).